£

 • 8th dose (Autumn 2023 booster) – from around October 2023

-Regardless of which doses you've had so far, you should get your booster doses when they are offered.
+Regardless of how many doses you've had so far, you should get a vaccination when it is offered.
 Read the latest evidence about the effectiveness and safety of covid vaccination for people with blood cancer.

 Getting re-vaccinated after a stem cell transplant